xmz-team/a1repo/README.md

 # a1repo
-this repo of a1 mod
+this is repo of a1 mod